 In the end, the choice between Botox and Dysport comes down to preference.
 During a consultation with Dr. Levin, you can consider the advantages and disadvantages of each choice and move forward in the way that best meets your needs.

 Contact our Westport, CT office at 203-557-6464 for personal care that helps you reveal your best self.

 The eyelids get a lot of suns.
 This makes them susceptible to developing skin cancer.
 Eyelid skin cancers account for up to 10 percent of all skin cancers.
 Fortunately, most of them are non-melanoma forms of skin cancer, basal cell, and squamous cell carcinomas.

 Dr. Levin works with numerous dermatologists who diagnose the skin cancer and then send the patient to Dr. Leven to remove the tumor and reconstruct the eyelid.

 Most common types of eyelid cancer

+About 90% of all eyelid cancers are the basal cell skin cancer variety.
 Basal cell carcinomas, like squamous cell carcinomas, are the result of the amount of sun exposure over time.
 While not nearly as dangerous as melanoma, basil cell carcinomas still need to be removed as they continue to grow and begin to impact the function of the eyelid.

 • Basal cell carcinoma— Under the squamous cells in the lower epidermis are round cells known as basal cells.
 Overall, around 80% of skin cancers come from this layer in the skin.
 Basal cell carcinomas usually appear in the lower lid and most often in people with fair skin.